Quandela/Perceval/docs/source/reference/runtime/remote_processor.rst

 Misceallenous
 -------------

+Some platforms expose specs (see :ref:`PlatformSpecs`) that give information about what the platform is, and what it can and can't do.
+They can be retrieved using the property :code:`rp.specs`.

-Some platforms expose specs that must be fulfilled in order for a Job to be able to be completed.
+Some constraints, available through :code:`rp.constraints`, must be fulfilled in order for a Job to be able to be completed.
 These include (but are not limited to) the number of photons, the number of modes, the number of photons per mode...
-They can be retrieved using the property :code:`rp.specs` or :code:`rp.constraints`

 The performances of the source can also be retrieved using the property :code:`rp.performance`.